Chart Color Schemes

 Oxley Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Oxley Park has a high level of cultural diversity, with 39.9 percent of its population born overseas and 40.0 percent speaking a language other than English at home.
-Christianity is the main religion in Oxley Park, accounting for 55.2 percent of the population.
-Islam is overrepresented compared to Greater Sydney, comprising 11.2 percent of Oxley Park's population versus 6.2 percent regionally.
+Oxley Park has a high level of cultural diversity, with 39.9% of its population born overseas and 40.0% speaking a language other than English at home.
+Christianity is the dominant religion in Oxley Park, making up 55.2% of people.
+Islam is overrepresented compared to Greater Sydney, comprising 11.2% versus 6.2%.

 Frequently Asked Questions - Diversity